Continuous symmetry analysis and systematic identification of candidate order parameters for interacting fermion models: Introduction

 A central paradigm in the study of quantum and classical phases of matter is spontaneous symmetry breaking (SSB).
 The Landau theory of phase transitions describes the transition from a high-symmetry disordered phase to a low-symmetry ordered phase in terms of a local order parameter.
 Such an order parameter typically transforms under a non-trivial irreducible representation (irrep) of the underlying symmetry group of the Hamiltonian.
 Consequently, identifying the correct order parameter is crucial for characterizing the ordered phase and understanding the microscopic mechanism driving the phase transition.

 For simple models, the symmetry group and potential order parameters can often be deduced largely by inspection.
 However, for complex many-body systems endowed with multiple internal degrees of freedom---such as spin, orbital, valley, and layer indices---analyzing the intricate symmetry structure and systematically enumerating all allowed order parameters becomes a formidable challenge.
 The complex interplay between these diverse degrees of freedom can give rise to enlarged or hidden emergent symmetries, which are often not immediately apparent in the standard complex fermion basis~\cite{You2015,bultinck_ground_2020,bernevig_twisted_2021,zhang_unified_1997,wu_exact_2003,li_signproblemfree_2019}.
+Related symmetry-based approaches have been recently employed to classify mass terms and order parameters in continuum Dirac systems and lattice models~\cite{Herbut2023,Han2024,rein2025phase}, as well as to constrain phase diagrams using antiunitary symmetries~\cite{rein2025phase}.

 In this paper, we propose a systematic and algorithmic framework to address this challenge for Hamiltonians with local operators.
 We start by expressing the many-fermion Hamiltonian in terms of Majorana fermions, wherein continuous symmetries naturally manifest as orthogonal transformations.
 The problem of identifying the continuous symmetry group is thereby reduced to finding the corresponding Lie algebra, which consists of the antisymmetric matrices that commute with the Hamiltonian tensor.
 We then employ standard mathematical tools from the theory of semisimple Lie algebras---specifically Cartan subalgebras, root systems, and Dynkin diagrams---to identify the Lie algebra and its associated Lie group.